 Verifying the Identity of the Requestor: The Accreditation Authority MUST verify the identity of the requestor, resulting in an Identity Credential.

-Management of Authorization Credentials: The Accreditation Authority MUST verify and manage a set of dynamic assertions/claims associated with and bound to the Identity Credential of the requestor.
-This verification, performed by an Identity Provider, results in Authorization Credentials.
+Management of Signed Assertions: The Accreditation Authority MUST verify and manage a set of dynamic assertions/claims associated with and bound to the Identity Credential of the requestor.
+This verification, performed by an Identity Provider, results in Signed Assertion.

-Authorization Credentials convey information such as:
+Signed Assertions convey information such as:

 Assertion as to the purpose(s) of the request